MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-replica/server-to-server-storage-replication.md

 ## <a name="provision-os"></a>Step 2: Provision operating system, features, roles, storage, and network

-1. Install Windows Server 2016 on both server nodes with an installation type of Windows Server 2016 Datacenter **(Desktop Experience)**.
-Don't choose Standard Edition if it's available, as it doesn't contain Storage Replica.
+1. Install Windows Server on both server nodes with an installation type of Windows Server **(Desktop Experience)**.

     To use an Azure VM connected to your network via an ExpressRoute, see [Adding an Azure VM connected to your network via ExpressRoute](#add-azure-vm-expressroute).